Jessie Lloyd O'Connor: Education and career

 After returning to Pittsburgh, O'Connor continued working for the Federated Press and helped revitalize the local ACLU.
 She also helped research and edit the first in a series of Harvey's exposes of American capitalism, Mellon's Millions (1933), a role she played for his subsequent books.

 The O'Connors went to Moscow in 1932 to work for the English language Moscow Daily News.
 Jessie was troubled by the changes in Russia since 1928 and unhappy translating dull stories of "socialist triumphs in new paper mills and state farms."
 When libel litigation over Mellon's Millions was resolved in 1933, the O'Connors returned to Pittsburgh where workers, guaranteed the right to organize by the National Recovery Act, were forming union locals throughout the steel industry.
 While reporting for the Federated Press from 1933 to 1935, O'Connor carried messages between organizers.
 During the Ambridge strike she narrowly escaped arrest, and smuggled the main organizer out of town.
-During this period she also chaired the Pittsburgh chapter of the League Against War and Fascism.
+During this period she also chaired the Pittsburgh chapter of the American League Against War and Fascism.

 An heir to the Chicago Tribune fortune, O'Connor believed it was her duty to use her money to benefit radical causes.
 In 1934, she received publicity for demanding at a stockholders' meeting that U.S. Steel recognize a union of its employees.
 She helped fund many projects, from literacy and voting campaigns in the South to radical bookstores.

 Although she continued to work periodically as a freelance journalist, in 1936, O'Connor turned her energies to volunteer work and later, caring for two children the O'Connors adopted in the early 1940s.
 From 1939 to 1944 they lived at Hull House.
 While in Chicago, Jessie was general secretary of The League of Women Shoppers, working to organize buying power to improve workplace conditions and wages.
 For the Metropolitan Housing and Planning Council she made a film of housing conditions designed to convince her former Winnetka neighbors to finance improvements.
 She also worked for the Industrial Board of the YWCA, the ACLU, Spanish Refugee Relief, the American Committee for the Protection of the Foreign Born, WILPF, and the Campaign for World Government.
 O'Connor claimed she served on so many boards during this period that she did justice to none of them.